sarwarbd/virtual-pa/README.md

   - check booking status
   - check provider profile and history
   - check current/previous queue size
+  - get reminder on bookings
+  - get travel plan to meet the booking on time

 - provider will
   - confirm and cancel bookings